SouthEugeneRoboticsTeam/guidelines/Programming/Java.md

 as possible.

 When changing code, be sure you change any related comments.
-Incorrect comments are one of the worst things for code readibility.
+Incorrect comments are one of the worst things for code readability.
 Likewise, when writing comments make clear exactly what code it's describing so others (or future you) know to update the comment if they update its code.